Minecraftian14/KIIT-B20-Programs-1/README.md

 #### Assignment NA - NA
 ```
 Q.1)WAP for a matchstick game being played between the computer and a
     user.
 Your program should ensure that the computer always wins.
     Rules for the game are as follows:
     There are 21 matchsticks.
     The computer asks the player to pick 1, 2, 3, or 4 matchsticks.
     After the person picks, the computer does its picking.
     Whoever is forced to pick up the last matchstick loses the game.
 Q.2)WAP to print all prime numbers from 1 to 300.
 Q.3)Write a menu driven program which has following options:
     1. Factorial of a number.
     2. Prime or not
     3. Odd or even
     4. Exit

 Q.4)WAP to calculate overtime pay of 10 employees.
 Overtime is paid at
     the rate of Rs.
 12.00 per hour for every hour worked above 40 hours.
     Assume that employees do not work for fractional part of an hour.
 Q.5)Two numbers are entered through the keyboard.
 WAP to find the
     value of one number raised to the power of another.
 Q.6)WAP to find the factorial value of any number entered through the
     keyboard
 Q.7)WAP to print all the ASCII values and their equivalent characters
     using a while loop.
 The ASCII values vary from 0 to 255.
 Q.8)WAP to find the Octal equivalent of the entered number.
+Q.9)WAP to enter numbers till the user wants and at the end display the
+    count of positive, negative and zeros.
 ```
 ---